 Customized to their needs with a pop-up canopy and fold-down stoop, this tiny vacation home on wheels helps one young family avoid both the crowds and the high prices of seaside resorts.
 Bulgarian designer Hristina Hristova built a narrow, lightweight structure on top of a trailer base, limiting it to nine feet wide so it’s still street-legal.

 The result is like a rustic RV with no plastic in sight, lined inside and out with oiled timber and plywood.
 That means the interior smells like fresh-sawn wood instead of off-gassing synthetic materials, maintaining a sort of minimalist DIY aesthetic.
 A bench couch folds down into a bed, and the small kitchenette includes an oven and a sink.
+Everything is compact, but highly functional.

 The mini house features a standard-height ceiling for a feeling of spaciousness inside, and lots of glazing opens the living space to views of the chosen setting.
 The portability of this little getaway also makes it possible to spend the night in calmer, less developed spots.